qualcomm/dragonwing-iot-samples/rb3g2-pyGUI-classification/README.md

-# 🧠 RB3 Gen 2 Image Classification
+# 🧠 Image Classification

-This sample application is written in python to show how to use a classification model on the RB3 Gen2 development platform.
-The [RB3 Gen2](https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-253/qsg-landing-page.html?product=1601111740013077&facet=Quick%20Start%20Guide) device, a development platform designed to accelerate computing and connectivity capabilities for consumer and industrial IoT (Internet of Things) devices.
-The app can run on both Ubuntu 22.04 and [Qualcomm Linux 1.4](https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-115/qualcomm-linux-docs-home.html?vproduct=1601111740013072&version=1.4).
-It allows users to select an image, run inference, and view the top 4 predictions with confidence bars in a graphical interface.
-The classification model is a quantized GoogLeNet[LiteRT](https://ai.google.dev/edge/litert) model, formerly known as TensorFlow Lite, Google's high-performance runtime for on-device AI.
+This sample Python application demonstrates how to deploy and run a classification model on Qualcomm’s RB3 Gen2 and Rubik Pi development platforms.
+These platforms are designed to accelerate computing and connectivity for consumer and industrial IoT (Internet of Things) devices.

+The application is compatible with both Ubuntu 22.04 and Qualcomm Linux 1.4.
+It provides a graphical interface that allows users to:
+Select an image
+Run inference using a classification model
+View the top 4 predictions with confidence bars
+The model used is a quantized GoogLeNet implemented with LiteRT, formerly known as TensorFlow Lite—Google’s high-performance runtime for on-device AI.

 ---

-## 📦 Features

-- GUI built with **GTK+ 3** using PyGObject
-- Image classification using **TensorFlow Lite**
-- Displays top-4 predictions with confidence percentages
-- Image preview
-- Softmax post-processing for probability normalization
+# 📱 Hardware

+   ✅ RB3 Gen 2
+   ✅ Rubik Pi

 ---